Taegeuk: Paralympics symbol

 First Paralympic symbol (1988–1994) used five pa.

 The first designated Paralympic logo, created for the 1988 Summer Paralympics in Seoul, was based on the traditional pa, the spiral or sinusoid components making up the rr symbol.
 In March 1992, the Paralympic symbol was changed to a version utilizing only three pa.
 This was not fully adopted until after the 1994 Winter Paralympics in Lillehammer, Norway, since the Lillehammer Paralympic Organizing Committee had by then already started a marketing program based on the five-pa version.
 The three-pa version remained in place from the close of the Lillehammer Games through the 2004 Summer Paralympics in Athens, Greece.
 The current Paralympic symbol has morphed the teardrop-shaped pa into more of a swoosh, but still employs three such colour swatches, one each of red, blue, and green.

 Miss Asia Pacific World

 The logo for the Miss Asia Pacific World Beauty Pageant, which began in Seoul, South Korea in 2011, is another example of the tricolored rr symbol.

 Governmental emblem

-The Government of South Korea unveiled new uniform visual identity for governmental institutions on 15 March 2016, it uses a stylized blue pa with a red arch, representing the country's history and traditions and its vision for the future.
-This replaced the former Hibiscus syriacus insignia used by government as well as insignia of each government institutions, due to their failure to achieve public awareness and highly costs.
+The Government of South Korea unveiled a new uniform visual identity for governmental institutions on 15 March 2016; it uses a stylized blue pa with a red arch, representing the country's history and traditions and its vision for the future.
+This replaced the former Hibiscus syriacus insignia used by the government as well as insignia used by 51 government ministries and 700 government institutions, which lacked consistency and thus were hardly recognized by citizens.